 Pre-18th Century Glass

-17th century and earlier glass, wine glasses, antique stemware if you prefer, dating from prior to the 17th century and earlier are incredible survivors.
-It is wise for prospective collectors to temper their expectations of finding what they seek accordingly, particularly those with a passion for - or a myopic focus on - English drinking glasses of the time.
+17th century and earlier antique glassware, including antique wine glasses, dating from prior to the 17th century and earlier are incredible survivors.
+It is wise for prospective collectors to temper their expectations of finding what they seek accordingly, particularly those with a passion for - or a myopic focus on - antique drinking glasses .
 17th century Bohemian glass, medieval and renaissance Venetian glass, Roman and Syrian glass and early Catalan examples are more readily available as are reliquary jars, bowls and tazzas than their English counterparts.

 To strike a pedantic pose for a moment, the first Hanoverian King, George I did not ascend to the throne until 1714, and strictly speaking glass produced before this date should be termed according to either the incumbent monarch of the time, Queen Anne, William and Mary and so on, or the less specific epithet of the Stuart period if an exact date cannot be assigned to a particular piece and a degree of latitude is therefore required (this encompasses the years 1603 to George's coronation).

 We are frequently asked about the possibility of making available for sale one of George Ravenscroft's original goblets or posset pots - crizzled or otherwise - but thus far this remains no more than a tantalising possibility and a fervent hope - it would be enough to simply hold one of these cherished pieces for a moment, let alone to be charged with its disposal !

 Subsequent glasses with provenance and claims to have been made under the stewardship of Hawley Bishopp and Francis Ravenscroft at Henley on Thames have not stood up to the academic scrutiny of domain experts and have been sold with their purported attributes as espoused by vendors being wholly unsubstantiated, with their tacit approval we hope, by some major auction houses.